ryskit/amazon-cognito-identity-management-workshop/docs/03-iam-auth.md

 ## Configure IAM permissions

 Though you could now attempt uploading photos via AWS Amplify, Amplify would use your Cognito Identity Pool roles that were created in module 1 which currently has no policies associated so you would not have access to the S3 bucket created.
-You need to next update our roles to have policies that grant access to our S3 photo bucket.
+You need to next update your roles to have policies that grant access to your S3 photo bucket.

 Browse to the IAM console and find your Cognito Identity Pool's authenticated user role.
 Create an in-line policy on this role which provides for <a href="https://aws-amplify.github.io/docs/js/storage#file-access-levels" target="_blank">S3 bucket protected and private-level access</a> per-user by leveraging IAM policy variables.

-1. Go the AWS Management Console, click **Services** then select **IAM** under Security, Identity, and Compliance.
+1. Open the <a href="https://console.aws.amazon.com/iam/home?" target="_blank">AWS IAM</a> console.

 1. Choose **Roles**.

-1. Search for *WildRydes* to find the two roles which were created by Cognito Identity Pools when you created the Identity Pool in module one.
+1. Search for **WildRydes** to find the two roles which were created by Cognito Identity Pools when you created the Identity Pool in module one.

     !!! info "Should you not be able to find the roles here, you can alternatively go to the **Cognito Federated Identities** console, find the correct identity pool, then click **Edit Identity Pool** in the top-right corner to see the roles listed.
 Each identity pool has both an Unauthenticated user role and an Authenticated user role."